kevenewe/Car_MPG_16/README.md

   mean of x
     1498.78

-The results of the t-test to show if the PSI mean is statistically different from the population mean of 1500 pounds per suare inch.
+The results of the t-test to show if the PSI mean is statistically different from the population mean of 1500 pounds per square inch.
 At a 95% confidence level, the two means are not statistically different.
-The p-value of 0.06028 is higher the the critical value of 0.05.
+The p-value of 0.06028 is higher than the critical value of 0.05.
 The null hypothesis is accepted.

 # Lot 1 Suspension Coil T-Test: